lisamcq/lisamcq/README.md

 - ⚡ Fun fact: ...
 -->

-I am a statistician with a MSc in Statistics from Simon Fraser University in Vancouver, Canada.
+I am a statistician and statistical consultant with a MSc in Statistics from Simon Fraser University in Vancouver, Canada.
 I am passionate about using statistics and data science to solve real-world problems.
 On my Github you can find examples of my work in statistics and data science.

-Find me on LinkedIn at www.linkedin.com/in/lisamcquarrie
+Find me on LinkedIn at www.linkedin.com/in/lisamcquarrie and at www.lisamcquarrie.ca